eleCtrik18/eleCtrik18/README.md

 ### Tech Stack:

-- I know pretty much everything :)
+- I know pretty much everything :) but if you wanna dive into the details then Python is what I do most of the time with Goalang and JS as side chicks.
+- Java when having a really bad day.

 ### Just In Case: